Now this is more like it.

 Apparently setting things right includes gunfights and kicks to the face.
 And sometimes those things are even aimed at the bad guys.

-The action is serviceably presented.
-It’s nothing spectacular, even for the era, but there’s something to be said for the fact that it’s all shot and edited in a fairly straightforward manner and not chopped into oblivion or filmed with the horrible “shaky cam” aesthetic that has plagued modern action filmmaking.
 Van Damme reteams with his Lionheart director (and Bloodsport co-writer) Sheldon Lettich, a partnership that would extend for several more films.
 Lettich handles things decently enough, even if he tries a bit too hard to ape from John Woo.
-Though I can’t really blame him, as A Better Tomorrow II and The Killer had just showed up and blown people’s minds recently.
+Though A Better Tomorrow II and The Killer had just showed up and blown people’s minds recently, so who can blame him?

-No, the real treat here is watching Van Damme play brothers with wildly different personalities.
+The real treat here is watching Van Damme play brothers with wildly different personalities.
 The film pre-dates the term “metrosexual” by about three or four years, but that’s about the only way to describe Chad.
 He shows up to Hong Kong wearing a sea-foam green Polo shirt and salmon-colored short shorts.
-He spends more time showing off his ability to do splits to the women in the aerobics class he teaches than anything else.
+He spends more time showing off his ability to do splits for the women in his aerobics class than he spends actually instructing.

 Alex, on the other hand, is a greaseball, cigar-chomping wannabe gangster who also has raging jealousy issues.
 In one of the film’s most unintentionally hilarious scenes, Alex drunkenly (and very vividly) dreams up a scenario where his girlfriend has sex with Chad, leading to a full-on brawl between the brothers later.
 He’s surly and prickly and has little desire to make any sort of connection with his brother.

-Speaking of bad guys, the “main” villains are forgettable and wholly cliche, but we at least get an on-screen reunion between Van Damme and Bolo Yeung, last seen playing the villainous Chong Li in Bloodsport.
-Yeung once again plays a mute villain, and, despite being the one to shotgun down Alex and Chad’s dad in the prologue, his character, Moon, has little do.
+Speaking of bad guys, the villains are forgettable and wholly cliche, but we at least get an on-screen reunion between Van Damme and Bloodsport‘s Bolo Yeung.
+As with Chong Li, Yeung once again plays a mute villain, and, despite being the one to shotgun down Alex and Chad’s dad in the prologue, his character, Moon, has little do.
 We do at least get a decent fight between he and Chad, though it pales in comparison to their throwdown in Bloodsport.

-This is just a really fun flick.
-I don’t think it’d quite make my top five of Van Damme’s films, but it definitely marks a turning point in the man’s career as he transitions from an eager martial artist into a true international movie star.
-He shows more range in one film than some stars do in their entire career (*cough*stevenseagal*cough*) and it shows that he’s not afraid to be a little weird, a quality that will serve him quite well in later films.
+If nothing else, Double Impact marks a notable turning point in JCVD’s career as he transitions from an eager martial artist into a true international movie star.
+He shows more range in one film than some action stars do in their entire career and it shows he’s not afraid to be a little weird, a quality that will serve him quite well in later films.

 Van Dammage Report Statistics for Double Impact: